 images courtesy of oren aks unless stated otherwise

-these are the key ingredients to any successful event but unfortunately, also the undoing of one like FYRE. just look at coachella. since its inaugural music festival in 1999 it has skyrocketed to success, but what people forget is that coachella too had a shaky start. less than half of the targeted audience showed up to its premier festival. the difference is coachella was able to surpass its initial shortcomings and since then attendance has increased 500%, grossing a record-breaking $82.4 million in 2015, and over the years coachella has certified its offering, its identity, and become synonymous with pastels and palm trees to match the vibe of its valley location.
+these are the key ingredients to any successful event, but unfortunately, also the undoing of one like FYRE. let’s look at coachella, which since its inaugural music festival in 1999, has skyrocketed to success. what people forget however, is that coachella too had a shaky start with less than half of the targeted audience showing up to its premier festival. the difference is, coachella was able to surpass its initial shortcomings and has since then increased its attendance by 500%, grossing a record-breaking $82.4 million in 2015. how? in part because coachella has certified its offering, its identity, and become synonymous with pastels and palm trees to match the vibe of its valley location. branding has been essential.

 image via coachella

-FYRE festival was similar in many ways but one thing it mirrored exactly was its promise of a once-in-a-lifetime experience. a promotional video touting bikini-clad models, ‘two transformative weekends’ and ‘the best in food, art, music and adventure’ was enough to sell such an experience. a collage of black and white images overlaid with color showed would-be festival-goers enjoying the cool blue waters and sandy beaches of a private island owned by pablo escobar. what it demonstrates is the power of imagery – a glitzy representation of something without substance.
+FYRE festival is similar in many ways but one thing it mirrored exactly was its promise of a once-in-a-lifetime experience. a promotional video touting bikini-clad models, ‘two transformative weekends’ and ‘the best in food, art, music and adventure’ was enough to sell such an experience. a collage of black and white images overlaid with color showing would-be festival-goers enjoying the cool blue waters and sandy beaches of a private island owned by pablo escobar. it demonstrates the power of imagery – a glitzy representation of something, that in this case was without substance.

 posters for FYRE fraud and FYRE: the greatest party that never happened